Beam Test Studies of 3D Pixel Sensors Irradiated Non-Uniformly for the ATLAS Forward Physics Detector: Introduction

 \section{Introduction}

-ATLAS~\cite{atlas} plans to install a Forward Physics detector (AFP) in order to identify diffracted protons at $\approx$210~m from the interaction point~\cite{phase-1-LoI}.
+ATLAS~\cite{atlas} intends to install a Forward Physics detector (AFP) in order to identify diffracted protons at $\approx$210~m from the interaction point~\cite{phase-1-LoI} in 2018.
 The current AFP design foresees a high resolution pixelated silicon tracking system combined with a timing detector for the removal of pile up protons.
 The AFP tracker unit will consist of an array of six pixel sensors placed at 2-3~mm from the Large Hadron Collider (LHC) proton beam.
 The proximity to the beam is essential for the AFP physics program as it directly increases the sensitivity of the experiment~\cite{phase-1-LoI}.
 Thus, there are two critical requirements for the AFP pixel detector: first, the active area of the detector has to be as close as possible to the LHC beam, which means that the dead region of the sensor has to be minimized.
 Second, the device has to be able to cope with a very inhomogeneous radiation distribution.
-Preliminary estimations indicate that the side of the sensors close to the beam will have to sustain doses on the order of $5\times 10^{15}$~n$_{eq}$/cm$^2$, while the opposite site is expected to receive several orders of magnitude less radiation~\cite{afp_cite}.
+Preliminary estimations indicate that the side of the sensors close to the beam will have to sustain a fluence equivalent to $\approx 5\times 10^{15}$ 1~MeV neutrons\footnote{The non-ionising energy loss will be quoted as the equivalent damage of a fluence of 1~MeV neutrons: n$_{\rm eq}$/cm$^2$.}, while the opposite site is expected to receive several orders of magnitude less radiation~\cite{afp_cite}.

 Based on the successful performance of CNM~\cite{cnm} and FBK~\cite{fbk} 3D sensors productions~\cite{3dtech} for the ATLAS Insertable B-Layer (IBL)~\cite{ibl_module_paper}, the 3D technology was chosen for the AFP tracking detector.
 However, the IBL sensors have a large inactive edge on the side which will be closest to the beam in the AFP configuration.
 To meet the AFP requirements, different dicing techniques have been investigated to reduce the dead area of the IBL 3D sensors.
-Section~\ref{sec:prototypes} of this paper presents the results of electrical tests performed on slim-edge prototypes for AFP.